-Cirulli is relieved 2048’s user interface design can be custom, and not platform specific.
-This may have been an appropriate reaction a few years ago.
+Gabriele Cirulli was relieved 2048’s user interface design could be custom, not platform specific.
+Other apps planned this out of necessity years ago.
 Then, emulating native user interfaces through a web was exceedingly difficult.

 Today, there’s no shortage of frameworks that tackle this.
 Varying degrees of customisation are available, with or without an Angular dependency, and enough that one can get quite close to matching any front-end developer’s specific tastes:

 - Topcoat from Adobe

 Still, there are benefits for apps that choose their own, well-designed conventions over OS conventions, too.
 I think Instagram feels this way; the app may have native toolbars on each platform, but its timeline’s UI is decidedly Instagram’s.
 Forecast suggests “aim[ing] for a fully custom, native app look and feel,” without mimicking the platform itself.
 The results are entirely different.

 This highlights the most important, easy-to-forget element of these types of apps: hybrid is the gradient, and it can be done well or poorly.
 First, do your best to use it well.